1950s: Film

 In Hollywood, the epic Ben-Hur grabbed a record 11 Academy Awards in 1959 and its success gave a new lease of life to motion picture studio MGM.

 Beginning in 1953, with Shane and The Robe, widescreen motion pictures became the norm.

 The "Golden Era" of 3D cinematography transpired during the 1950s.

-Animated films in the 1950s presented by Walt Disney included Cinderella, Alice in Wonderland, Peter Pan and Lady and the Tramp, followed by Sleeping Beauty.
+Animated films in the 1950s presented by Walt Disney included Cinderella, Alice in Wonderland, Peter Pan, Lady and the Tramp, and Sleeping Beauty.